 Centralize security and management of all credentials (e.g., privileged account passwords, SSH keys, application passwords, etc.) in a tamper-proof safe.
 Implement a workflow whereby privileged credentials can only be checked out until an authorized activity is completed, after which time the password is checked back in and privileged access is revoked.

-Ensure robust passwords that can resist common attack types (e.g., brute force, dictionary-based, etc.) by enforcing strong password creation parameters, such as password complexity, uniqueness, etc.
+Ensure robust passwords that can resist common attack types (e.g., brute force, dictionary-based, etc.) by enforcing strong password generation parameters, such as password complexity, uniqueness, etc.

-Routinely rotate (change) passwords, decreasing the intervals of change in proportion to the password’s sensitivity.
+Routinely rotate (change) privileged passwords, decreasing the intervals of change in proportion to the password’s sensitivity.
 A top priority should be identifying and quickly changing any default credentials, as these present an out-sized risk.
 For the most sensitive privileged access and accounts, implement one-time passwords (OTPs), which immediately expire after a single use.
 While frequent password rotation helps prevent many types of password re-use attacks, OTP passwords can eliminate this threat.
+In the case of DevOps workflows, implement dynamic secrets, at type of ephemeral/OTP generated as needed to a single client.

 Eliminate password sharing—each account should have a unique login to ensure a clear oversight and a clean audit trail.